UtkarshTewari1/Application/README.md

-# Application developed by developer b
+# Application developed by the developer b
 # Application developed by developer a